 There are no unnecessary frills when it comes to Fontaines D.C.
 What you see is what you get; the band are not out to fleece their audience of revenue, reach the top of the pop charts, or get lost in the all-encompassing world of arrogance.

 Money is the sandpit of the soul, but it is also the downfall of most defiant young punk-adjacent groups like Fontaines.
 As soon as record executives, big cheques, and colossal appearance fees start getting involved, the music loses some of its integrity and virtually all of its relatability.
 The band are no longer writing about the everyman, they can no longer relate to that life.
-However, Fontaines have continued to write anthems for the every man and expand to involve new ideas and sounds.
+However, Fontaines have continued to write anthems for every man and expand to involve new ideas and sounds.

 'Boys in the Better Land' came next, the song that for many was the introduction to Fontaines D.C.
-A story about Dublin and it's characters.
-Including a taxi driver who is set in his ways, and is a little apprehensive about the changing city around him, as well as the youth of the city who dream of an escape.
-It's one of the bands best songs even today.
+A story about Dublin and its characters.
+Including a taxi driver who is set in his ways and is a little apprehensive about the changing city around him, as well as the youth of the city who dream of an escape.
+It's one of the band's best songs even today.

 “If you’re a rap star, porn star, superstar, doesn’t matter what you are, get yourself a good car and get out of here” – with its constant lust to ultimately hit the road leading to nowhere.
 Youth can be full of bluster and unfulfilled ambition, but it’s really the hope that kills you.
 The fact that there is no other side.
 The fact that we’re all just stuck here.

-'Dogrel' the bands debut record was released in April 2019, it's title paying homage to Doggerel, working class Irish poetry 'poetry of the people' – that dates back to 1630 and was popularised by William McGonagall and later Ogden Nash.
+'Dogrel', the band's debut record, was released in April 2019, its title paying homage to Doggerel, working-class Irish poetry 'poetry of the people' – that dates back to 1630 and was popularised by William McGonagall and later Ogden Nash.

 The Times said that "Shouty post-punk bands are making a surprise comeback in 2019, with this brutal but articulate Irish bunch emerging as one of the most captivating.
 Capturing the feeling of living in Dublin as it balances historical weight with financial upheaval, the singer Grian Chattan makes his statement of intent by announcing in a monotone rant on the opener, Big: “Dublin in the rain is mine, a pregnant city with a Catholic mind."

-Critical acclaim for this record was deserved it's eleven exceptional songs.
-From declaring statements "My childhood was small, but I'm gonna be big." and “A sellout is someone who becomes a hypocrite in the name of money.”
+Critical acclaim for this record was deserved, it's eleven exceptional songs.
+From declaring statements, "My childhood was small, but I'm gonna be big," and “A sellout is someone who becomes a hypocrite in the name of money.”

 Through to all conquering anthems 'Too Real' and 'The Lotts'.
 ‘Roy’s Tune’ and ‘Television Screen’ are even more widescreen, the former a beautifully expansive tale of young lovers trying to make it through the tumult of capitalist forces.
 As big-shot companies toy with the security and futures of the couple at its core, Chatten sings of evergreen eyes and the feel of cold winds against his skin, breaking off for a simple, earnestly-delivered question: “Hey love – are you hanging on?”
 It’s a question that countless young, placeless people could ask of themselves.

-Ending with 'Dublin City Sky' an Irish drinking anthem that The Pogues would be proud of proved that Fontaines D.C. didn't need all consuming noise to get their point across.
 These offer some of the most poignant moments on the album, painting a vivid picture of their surroundings and their situation.
 The Irish Times put it best.

 “As Britain flushes itself down the toilet, Ireland has been extolled as some kind of progressive utopia in the wake of recent referendums.
-The stark reality is that the Fontaines DC generation are adrift in a hyper-capitalist playground of extortionate rents and shameful levels of homelessness, and governed by a political elite who are chronically addicted to optics and spin.
+The stark reality is that the Fontaines DC generation is adrift in a hyper-capitalist playground of extortionate rents and shameful levels of homelessness, and governed by a political elite who are chronically addicted to optics and spin.
 'Dogrel' taps into Dublin’s rich humour and character.
 It is a cracking debut that attempts to reclaim the city’s soul.”

-'Dogrel' is a clearly defined record, it's about Dublin but also about Fontaines place in Dublin, being proud of who they are and where they are from.
+'Dogrel' is a clearly defined record; it's about Dublin but also about Fontaines place in Dublin, being proud of who they are and where they are from.
 Yet still looking away from home for some form of escape.
-At no point is Chatten’s Irish accent neutralised, stylised or forced, it continues to work naturally with the lyrics and penetrates the album throughout, from the pounding opening statement of ‘Big’ right up until the drunken poetic quality of ‘Dublin City Sky’, a song where the band connect with fellow countrymen.
+At no point is Chatten’s Irish accent neutralised, stylised or forced; it continues to work naturally with the lyrics and penetrates the album throughout, from the pounding opening statement of ‘Big’ right up until the drunken poetic quality of ‘Dublin City Sky’, a song where the band connect with fellow countrymen.

 It's nothing short of a masterpiece.

 In 2019, the band toured 50 cities throughout Ireland, Europe, and North America.
-In January 2020, the band headlined the Rockaway Beach Festival - notable as being one of the only live events to happen in the UK that year.
-The band was also expecting to perform at the Glastonbury Festival in 2020 which was to have been the festival's 50th anniversary, but the event had to be cancelled because of the COVID-19 pandemic.
+In January 2020, the band headlined the Rockaway Beach Festival, notable as being one of the only live events to happen in the UK that year.
+The band was also expecting to perform at the Glastonbury Festival in 2020, which was to have been the festival's 50th anniversary, but the event had to be cancelled because of the COVID-19 pandemic.

 On 14 July 2020, Fontaines D.C. performed a live set from Dublin's Kilmainham Gaol as part of the live television series, Other Voices.